-In addition, a large portion of our Marketing segment, including our retail fuel network, and addressable market is located in the Iberian Peninsula, with a particular concentration in Spain.
-As at 31 December 2019, our retail fuel network (including distributor owned and operated service stations) consisted of 1,819 service stations, of which approximately 84% and 14% were in Spain and Portugal, respectively, with the remainder in Andorra, Gibraltar, Morocco and Mexico.

-The performance of our Marketing segment therefore may be affected by macroeconomic factors and economic and political conditions in Spain that are outside of our control and which may impact consumer confidence and commercial spending.
-Such factors and conditions include, among other things, consumer and business confidence, fuel and utility prices, inflation rates, cost of living, unemployment rates, the availability and cost of credit, interest rates, taxation, regulatory changes and global security concerns.
-In addition, the Spanish economy faces challenges due to internal factors, such as potential political instability due to having minority government, or other political tensions within Spain.
-While such political tensions have not significantly affected macroeconomic figures so far, negative developments in any of these factors or the macroeconomic or political environment generally could result in reduced demand for, or reduced gross profit from, sales of our retail fuels and non-fuel products and services.
-Any such developments would also negatively impact our Refining segment as a result of our vertical integration model.
+In addition, a large portion of our Energy Solutions business segment, including our retail fuel network, and addressable market is located in the Iberian Peninsula, with a particular concentration in Spain.
+Our performance may therefore be particularly affected by macroeconomic factors and economic, regulatory and political conditions in Spain that are outside of our control and which may impact consumer confidence and commercial spending.
+In addition, the Spanish economy faces challenges due to internal factors, such as potential political uncertainty following the general elections held in Spain on 23 July 2023, which resulted in a hung parliament.
+While such political tensions have not significantly affected macroeconomic figures so far, the macroeconomic or political environment generally could result in reduced demand for, or reduced gross profit from, sales of our retail fuels and non-fuel products and services.
+Any such developments would also negatively impact our refining business as a result of our vertical integration model.

-We are not able to predict how the economic cycle is likely to develop in the short term or the coming years, whether there will be a return to a recessive phase of the global economic cycle (predicted as a result of the spread of COVID-19), and the shape of the recovery from such potential economic downturn.
-Any significant deterioration in the economic, financial or political conditions in the regions and countries in which we operate could have a material adverse effect on our business, financial condition, results of operations and prospects.
+We are not able to predict how the economic cycle is likely to develop in the short term or the coming years and the shape of the recovery from such potential economic downturn.
+Any further deterioration in the economic, financial or political conditions in the regions and countries in which we operate could have a material adverse effect on our business, financial condition, results of operations and prospects.